rootstrap/blog/content/Animations in React Native - Fernanda Toledo.md

 https://gist.github.com/fernandatoledo/3a656f21eb16f01b0f963a7fec1fb09e#file-sequencewithhook-js

-In this example there are two animations taking place in sequence, an horizontal and a vertical translation, each happening one at a time, the following one starts right after the current animation is finished.
+In this example there are two animations taking place in sequence, a horizontal and a vertical translation, each happening one at a time, the following one starts right after the current animation is finished.

 ##### Example of parallel animation